 Caption: Herman Henstenburgh, Bouquet, 1700, watercolour and opaque colour on white prepared parchment, 340 x 286 mm

 Since October 2017 and as a new addition to the series of scholarly catalogues, the Department of Prints and Drawings has for the first time been preparing a catalogue of the German drawings of the twentieth century.
 Starting point for the project and main focus of the collection are the drawings of Max Beckmann and the “Brücke” group of artists.
 Another important aspect in the collection are the works of artists that focused on abstraction or figuration in the divided, post-war Germany.
 These tendencies, which find expression in informalism, neo-expressionist movements or pop art, are well represented by works of Karl Otto Götz and Bernhard Schultze as well as Georg Baselitz, A. R. Penck, Sigmar Polke and Gerhard Richter.
 Moreover, the documentation of the history of collecting German paintings at the Städel will also take into account the political history of the twentieth century with the two world wars and National Socialism in Germany.

-The research project lead by Jenny Graser will lead to a publication with a selection of around 100 exemplary works as well as an exhibition, which will open its doors at the Städel Museum in winter 2019.
+The research project lead by Jenny Graser will lead to a publication with a selection of around 100 exemplary works as well as the exhibition “Great Realism & Great Abstraction” (11/13/2019–2/16/2020).
 The project position has been made possible thanks to the generous support of the Stiftung Gabriele Busch-Hauck.

 Caption: Georg Baselitz, Oberon, 1964, lead and coloured pencil on laid paper